 To manage the energy use and reduce energy consumption, the Group has established an "Energy Management Policy".
 The Group strives to use energy in the most efficient, cost-effective and environmentally responsible manner.
 Efficient use of energy plays a key role in support of our plan to maximise profitability and strengthen our competitive position.
-We aim to maximise energy performance, reduce operating expenses and increase shareholders' value by actively and responsibly managing energy consumption through works and management practices, training and the use of new technology.
-The significant increase in natural gas consumption in 2022 was mainly attributable to the increase in steam generation as a result of resumption in operations and production at the West Ells Project.
-For the consumption of diesel from stationary source, diesel is used in standalone generator sets and heaters by the Group and contractors in project sites.
-In 2022, the diesel consumption from stationary source increased due to the increase in diesel usage by heaters subsequent to the resumption in project operations and production.
-The slight increase in mobile fuel consumption in 2022 was mainly attributable to more field staff and activities to support the work for resumption of production in the West Ells project.
+We aim to maximise energy performance. reduce operating expenses and increase shareholders' value by actively and responsibly managing energy consumption through works and management practices, training and the use of new technology.
+The decrease in natural gas consumption in 2024 was mainly attributable to the decrease in steam generation as a result of lower annual bitumen production at the West Ells Project.
+For the consumption of diesel from stationary source, diesel is used in standalone generator sets, cell tower and light stands by the Group and contractors in project sites.
+In 2024, the diesel consumption from stationary source increased as additional diesel was used due to turbine trips.
+The decrease in mobile fuel consumption in 2024 was mainly because in-house trucks no longer transported dilbit and diluent between terminals and the Project since February 2024.

-For office operation in Hong Kong, full resumption of work in office has continued to contribute to the slight increase in electricity consumption in 2022, and the slight increase in gasoline consumption was due to increase in the passenger vehicle usage.
+For office operation in Hong Kong, the slight decrease in electricity consumption in 2024 was mainly due to energy-saving behaviours by employees, and the increase in gasoline consumption was due to more frequent passenger vehicle usage compared to the prior year.
 We will continue to create a green office environment and improve the employees' awareness to reduce the energy consumption.